Frequently Asked Questions

 What is the student profile at NYCPM?

 The student population at NYCPM is approximately 50% male, 50% female.
-The average incoming first year student has a 3.2 Science GPA, 3.3 Cumulative GPA and an overall MCAT score of 23.
+The average incoming first year student has a a 3.3 Science GPA, 3.4 Cumulative GPA and an overall MCAT score of 24.

 What should I expect for my interview day?

 The interview day is an opportunity for our faculty, staff and students to get to know you on a personal level.
 It is also a day for you to discover if our College is the right fit for you.
-Interviews are offered Monday through Wednesday, and take place from 9:30am to 2:00pm.
+Interviews are offered Tuesday through Thursday, and take place from from 10am to 3:30pm.
 The day consists of separate interviews with a faculty member and a current student, shadowing in our on-site Foot Center, as well as a campus tour and lunch with current students.
-The interview day ends with a wrap-up session with the Associate Dean of Admissions for a final review of your application and to answer any remaining questions you may have.
+The interview day ends with a wrap-up session with an Admissions representative for a final review of your application and to answer any remaining questions you may have.

 What is the admission timeline, after I have submitted a completed application?